-In the European Parliament, all Community languages are equally important: all parliamentary documents are published in all the official languages of the European Union (EU) and every MEP has the right to speak in the official language of his/her choice.
-What better way to guarantee the transparency and accessibility of Parliament's work for all members of the general public.
+In the European Parliament, all official languages are equally important: all parliamentary documents are published in all the official languages of the European Union (EU) and all Members of the European Parliament (MEP) have the right to speak in the official language of their choice.
+It also ensures everyone is able to follow and access the Parliament’s work.

-Firmly rooted in the European treaties, multilingualism is the reflection of the cultural and linguistic diversity of the European Union.
-It also makes the European institutions more accessible and transparent for the general public, which constitutes a guarantee for the success of the EU's democratic system.
+The European Union has always seen its great diversity of cultures and languages as an asset.
+Firmly rooted in the European treaties, multilingualism is the reflection of this cultural and linguistic diversity.
+It also makes the European institutions more accessible and transparent for all citizens of the Union, which is essential for the success of the EU’s democratic system.

-The Treaty provisions also allow all European citizens to follow Parliament's work, to ask questions and to receive replies in their own language.
+Europeans are entitled to follow the Parliament’s work, ask questions and receive replies in their own language, under European legislation

 What a long way we have come since the end of the 1950s, when four languages only were spoken in the institutions of the European Communities!
 Today, no fewer than 24 official languages are used in the European Parliament, which is an immense linguistic challenge.

-These 24 official languages make a total of 552 possible combinations, since each language can be translated into 23 others.
+The 24 official languages make a total of 552 possible combinations, since each language can be translated into 23 others.
 In order to meet this challenge, the European Parliament has set up highly efficient interpreting, translation and legal text verification services.
-Very strict rules have been put in place to guarantee the efficiency of these services and to hold the budgetary cost down to reasonable levels.
+Very strict rules have been put in place to ensure that these services function smoothly and that the costs remain reasonable.

-To produce the different language versions of its written documents and to correspond with citizens in all the EU languages, the European Parliament maintains an in-house translation service able to meet its quality requirements and to work to the tight deadlines imposed by parliamentary procedures.
-It also has recourse to freelance professional translators for non-priority texts.
+In order to produce the different language versions of its written documents and correspond with EU citizens in all the official languages, the European Parliament maintains an in-house translation service able to meet its quality requirements and work to the tight deadlines imposed by parliamentary procedures.

 The main task of the European Parliament's interpreters is to render orally the speeches given by MEPs faithfully and in real time into all the official languages.
 Interpreting services are provided for all multilingual meetings organised by the official bodies of the institution.

-The European Parliament's Directorate-General for Interpretation and Conferences employs approximately 430 staff interpreters and has at its disposal a reserve of some 2500 freelance interpreters (auxiliary conference interpreters) whom it calls on very regularly as required to cover its needs.
+The European Parliament's Directorate-General for Interpretation and Conferences employs approximately 330 staff interpreters and has at its disposal a reserve of some 1800 external accredited interpreters whom it calls on very regularly as required to cover its needs.

 Interpreting is needed mainly for: